-In September the Dominica Hotel and Tourism Association will host its 50th Annual General meeting under the theme “Maintaining Competitiveness in a Changing Tourism Landscape”.
+The Dominica Hotel and Tourism Association hosted its 50th Annual General meeting under the theme “Maintaining Competitiveness in a Changing Tourism Landscape”.

-“This is a big milestone for the association” says DHTA Executive Vice President, Kevin A Francis.
-“We remain extremely grateful to our members and partners for continuing to work with us to help change and improve the tourism landscape on island.
+During the event held on September 9th DHTA Executive Vice President, Kevin A Francis stated, “This is a big milestone for the association” .
+He commented, “We remain extremely grateful to our members and partners for continuing to work with us to help change and improve the tourism landscape on island.
 Our industry for these last 50 years has been carried by our authentic boutique hotels, but with the changing tourism landscape, more needs to be done in order to keep these boutique hotels operational and most of all competitive.”

-The president of the DHTA, Marvlyn Alexander James, agrees that our industry’s ability to stay competitive hinges on several factors that must be considered by the DHTA and public sector partners.
+The DHTA Presidnet, Marvlyn Alexander James, agreed that Dominica industry’s ability to stay competitive hinges on several factors that must be considered by the DHTA and public sector partners.
 James stated that “In order for the sector to remain competitive we need to see improvements in existing plant specifically within our smaller boutique hotels, the adherence to international standards and the provision of quality products and services.
 She further stated that other factors that are critical to Dominica’s tourism industry’s success are the improvement of air access, increased awareness of the destination and the training of our people to take advantage of the opportunities that exist.

 The Dominica Hotel & Tourism Association is a non-profit organization providing centralized and innovative information, advocacy, and leadership for the tourism industry in Dominica.